-I love reading nonfiction books.
+We love reading nonfiction books.
 A well-told factual account of a historical or personal event can rival even the most inventive fictional story.
-These are my favorite nonfiction books that I think everyone should read!
+These are our favorite nonfiction books that we think everyone should read!

 In the spirit of She Persisted, Goodnight Stories for Rebel Girls, and Rad American A-Z, acclaimed artist Leah Tinari offers a spectacular collection of portraits, celebrating iconic, inspirational, and groundbreaking American women.

 Period Power by

 PERIOD founder and Harvard College student Nadya Okamoto offers a manifesto on menstruation and why we can no longer silence those who bleed—and how to engage in youth activism.
 Period Power aims to explain what menstruation is, shed light on the stigmas and resulting biases, and create a strategy to end the silence and prompt conversation about periods.

 I Have the Right To by